-It is important to keep in mind that veneers do use real wood and are not fake materials that have just been made to look like wood.
+Remember, they use real wood and are not fake materials made to look like wood.

-The wood is attached through the process of pressing or gluing the veneer onto particleboard or fiberboard.
+These wood layers are attached by pressing or gluing the veneer onto particleboard or fiberboard.

-When the process is complete, the appearance is that of a solid wood furnishing though the reality is, of course, that it only has a small layer of real wood on top.
+When the process is complete, the appearance is that of solid wood furnishing though the reality is that it only has a small layer of natural wood on top.

 You’ll likely see veneered wood furniture more often.

-Even so, there are certain kinds of wood that are more commonly used in veneered furniture, and you will see the following more frequently, including:
+Even so, there are certain kinds of wood that are more commonly used in veneered furniture, and you will see the following more frequently: